IHE/RO.XRTS/README.md

 For questions and comments, please contact [Martin von Siebenthal](mailto:martin.vonsiebenthal@varian.com).

-If it turns out that an IHE profile is need on top of CodeX RT again, this IG here will be updated accordingly.
+If it turns out that an IHE profile is needed on top of CodeX RT again, this IG here will be updated accordingly.

 A temporary published build is here http://build.fhir.org/ig/IHE/RO.XRTS/branches/master/index.html